sqpp/pocsag-golang/README.md

 The generated WAV files are compatible with:
 - **PDW** (Paging Decode for Windows)
 - **multimon-ng** - `multimon-ng -t wav -a POCSAG1200 message.wav`
+- **multimon-ng** - `multimon-ng -t wav -a POCSAG512 message.wav` (512 baud)
+- **multimon-ng** - `multimon-ng -t wav -a POCSAG2400 message.wav` (2400 baud)

+**Note:** Our decoder properly handles message padding and strips null characters.
+Multimon-ng may occasionally display extra null characters for longer messages, but this doesn't affect the actual message content when decoded with our tools.

 ## Credits